Atmosic/connectedhomeip/examples/temperature-measurement-app/atmosic/README.md

 By default, the Matter accessory device has IPv6 networking disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread network.
 You have to make the device discoverable manually (for security reasons).
 See [Bluetooth LE advertising](#bluetooth-le-advertising) to learn how to do this.
 The controller must get the commissioning information from the Matter accessory device and provision the device into the network.

-The sample uses buttons for changing the lock and device states, and LEDs to show the state of these changes.
-You can test it in the following ways:

--   Standalone, using a single EVK that runs the door lock application.

--   Remotely over the Thread protocol, which requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.
+You can test this application remotely over the Thread protocol, which requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.

+In Matter, the following types of sensor devices are available:

+-   Endpoint 1: Temperature Sensor

+### Temperature Sensor

+The ATM34 EVKs are populated with an ENS210 Digital Temperature and Humidity sensor that is wired via I2C.
+It is used to periodically provide a temperature value for Matter endpoint 1.

+### Common example settings

+The Matter device that runs this application is controlled by the Matter controller device over the Thread protocol.
+By default, the Matter device has Thread disabled, and it should be paired with the Matter controller and get configuration from it.
+Some actions required before establishing full communication are described below.

+The example can be configured to use the secure bootloader and utilize it for performing over-the-air Device Firmware Upgrade using Bluetooth LE.

 ### Bluetooth LE advertising